 Florida Southern holds annual Bible Symposium

 LAKELAND, Fla.
-(March 17, 2008) —The Department of Religion at Florida Southern College will hold its annual Bible Symposium on March 27-28.
-The event will be held in the William M. Hollis Seminar Room on campus starting Thursday at 10 a.m. with registration at 9:30 a.m.
-The day's sessions conclude at 3 p.m.
-Friday's sessions begin at 9 a.m. with refreshments at 8:30 a.m. and the symposium will adjourn at 1 p.m.
-The event is free and open to the public.
+(Oct.
+13, 2005) — FSC’s Department of Religion and Philosophy sponsors its annual Bible Symposium Oct.
+27 and 28.
+The two-day event will be held in the William M. Hollis Seminar Room starting Thursday at 10 a.m. with registration at 9:30 a.m.
+Thursday’s sessions conclude at 5 p.m., and Friday’s sessions run from 8:30 a.m. to 1 p.m.

 This year’s theme is “Sex, Love and Marriage in Scripture and Tradition.”
 The discussion of sexuality in the early Christian church, its place in the Biblical traditions, and current developments in the debates will be led by five religious studies and biblical scholars in the sessions below.

 12:45 p.m. - “Sexuality and the New Testament” Dr. L. William Countryman, Sherman E. Johnson Professor in Biblical Studies, Church Divinity School of the Pacific